 1. Be sure of what you want

 This means that you need to do some serious research.
 Make sure you know that company that you are applying to and how they have been performing.
-You can also make a list of specific questions you should have answers to before beginning the negotiation.
-Questions like:
+You can also make a list of specific questions you should have answers to before beginning the negotiation, such as:

 - What is the salary bracket reserved for the role you are applying for?